Tel: (01736) 786900

 Even in the 17th century rudimentary navigational aids were employed.
 The Killigrew family flew a large red flag from an elm tree denoting wind direction, however this was eventually taken down in 1779 to avoid its being used by invading fleets.

 When first built the light was provided by Argand oil lamps which were later replaced by pressure vapour burners.
 Up to 1954 the lighthouse possessed a huge bell, as a fog signal, which hung outside the tower.
-It was replaced by a modern fog horn positioned 11 yards above high water level on a platform.
+It was replaced by a modern fog horn positioned eleven yards above high water level on a platform.
 In the same year the lighthouse was connected to mains electricity.
-Its 1,500 watt lamp, suitably magnified, has a range of 22 nautical miles.
+Its 1,500 watt lamp, suitably magnified, has a range of twenty two nautical miles.

 St. Anthony Head Lighthouse was automated in 1987 and is now monitored from the Trinity House Operations Control Centre at Harwich in Essex.